Eat Walnuts For Health

 Walnuts are the seeds of the tree Juglans species.
 2 major varieties of walnuts are cultivated for its seeds,

 - The English or the Persian walnut, from Juglans regia - native to India & Persia.

 - The Black walnut, from Juglans nigra - native to the USA.

-The seeds have hard and wrinkled outer shell which remains enclosed in a green leathery inedible husk.
+The seeds have a hard and wrinkled outer shell which remains enclosed in a green leathery inedible husk.
 The shells contain the kernels that are consumed and are partitioned centrally within.
-The seed is covered by a thin brown seed coat which is very rich in antioxidants and also helps prevent the oil rich seed from going rancid.
+The seed is covered by a thin brown seed coat which is very rich in antioxidants and also helps prevent the oil-rich seed from going rancid.